kayanbadejo/NYC_Payroll_Data/README.md

 2. Data Validation: Validate the data (check for missing, duplicate or inconsistent values).
 3. Transformation: Transform the data by standardising the date formats, ensuring consistent data types and  aligning the column names.
 4. Load the transformed data into the Staging Database on an on-prem PostgreSQL DBMS
-5. Load Data to Dimension and Fact Tables in the Production Environment (Enterprise Data Warehouse) on an on-prem PostgreSQL DBMS for analytics and querying.
+5. Load data from the staging area to Dimension, Fact Tables and Aggregate Tables in the Production Environment (Enterprise Data Warehouse) on an on-prem PostgreSQL DBMS for analytics and querying.
-6. Orchestrate the ETL pipeline using Apache Airflow for Incremental Loading.
+6. Orchestrate/Automate the ETL pipeline using Apache Airflow for Incremental Loading.

 ## Architecture
 ### Data Model - Enterprise Data Warehouse EDW